shlomnissan/https-request/README.md

 - If you find this project informative or useful, please ⭐️ this repository to show your support.

 ## Features
-- A command-line application that can run independently
+- A command-line application
 - Supports both HTTP and HTTPS protocols
 - Written in modern C++
-- Cross-platform compatible
+- Cross-platform

 ## HTTPS and certificate verification
 Every operating system provides a list of trusted Certificate Authorities (CAs) that can be used to verify SSL certificates.
 However, there is no general way to import these lists.

-Mozilla maintains its own trusted certificate authority (CA) store, which is frequently used by popular open-source HTTP clients. [curl](https://curl.se/) has developed tools to extract these certificates from Firefox and convert them to a file containing the CAs' digital signatures suitable for certificate verification.
+Mozilla maintains its own trusted certificate authority (CA) store, which is frequently used by HTTP clients. [curl](https://curl.se/) has developed tools to extract these certificates from Firefox and convert them to a file containing the CAs' digital signatures suitable for certificate verification.
 This file can be downloaded directly from their servers at https://curl.se/docs/caextract.html.

 The **https-request** executable requires a trusted CAs file named `ca-bundle.crt` to be placed in the same directory.
 This project includes a CMake option called `FETCH_TRUSTED_CA` (enabled by default) that downloads the Mozilla CA store into the build's binary directory.
 If you prefer to use a different store, turn off this option and place your own `ca-bundle.crt` file along with the **https-request** executable.